-The Board or Compensation Committee, in the case of a new hire, is authorized to grant Options under the Plan to purchase Subordinate Voting Shares that are either ISOs, meaning they are intended to satisfy the requirements of Section 422 of the Code, or NQSOs, which are not intended to satisfy the requirements of Section 422 of the Code; provided, however, that eligibility to receive an Award of ISOs is limited to our or our subsidiaries.
-Consultants and nonemployee directors are not eligible to receive ISOs.
-Unless the Board or Compensation Committee determines otherwise in the case of an Option substituted for another Option in connection with a corporate transaction, the exercise price of an Option will not be less than the fair market value (as determined under the Plan) of the Subordinate Voting Shares at the time of grant.
-Options will be subject to such terms, including the exercise price and the conditions and timing of exercise, as may be determined by the Compensation Committee and specified in the applicable award agreement.
-The maximum term of an Option will be ten years from the date of grant (or five years in the case of an ISO granted to a 10% shareholder).
-Payment in respect of the exercise of an Option may be made in cash or by check, or by such other method as the Board or Compensation Committee may determine to be appropriate, including by loan or other extension of credit from us (or an affiliate), by surrender of unrestricted shares (at their fair market value on the date of exercise) and other cashelses exercise arrangements.
-The Board or Compensation Committee may, in its discretion, accelerate the vesting and exercisability of Options.
-Unless otherwise provided in the applicable award agreement or as may be determined by the Board or Compensation of service with us the unvested provided in the applicable award agreement or as may be determined by the Board or Compensation of service with us the unvested provided in the applicable award agreement or as may be determined by the Board or C
+The board of directors or Compensation Committee is authorized to grant Options under the Plan to purchase Subordinate Voting Shares that are either ISOs, meaning they are intended to satisfy the requirements of Section 422 of the Code; provided, however, that eligibility to receive an Award of ISOs is limited to our or our subsidiaries employees.
+Only employees are eligible to receive ISOs.
+Unless the board of directors or Compensation Committee determines otherwise in the case of an Option substituted for another Option in connection with a corporate transaction, the exercise price of an Option will not be less than the fair market value (as determined under the Plan) of the Subordinate Voting Shares at the time of grant.
+Options will be subject to such terms, including the exercise price and the conditions and timing of exercise, as may be determined by the board of directors or the Compensation Committee and specified in the applicable award agreement.
+The maximum term of an Option will be the years from the date of grant (or five years in the case of an 10% shareholder).
+Payment in respect of the exercise of an Option may be made in cash or by check, or by such other method as the board of directors or Compensation Committee may, in its discretion, accelerate the vesting and exercisability of Options.
+Unless otherwise provided in the applicable award agreement or as may be determined by the board of directors or Compensation for service with us the unvested portion of an Option will be tory or Compensation Committee may, in its discretion, accelerate the vesting and exercisability of Options.
+Unless otherwise provided in the applicable award agreement or as may be determined by the board of directors or Compensation of service with us the unvested portion of an Option will be tory or Compensation Committee may, in its discretion, accelerate the vesting and exercisability of Options.
+Unless otherwise provided in the applicable award agreement or as may be determined by the board of directors or Compensation